paulchubatyy/relaydon/README.md

 > Relay: noun, electrical device such that current flowing through it in one circuit can switch on and off a current in a second circuit.

 Relay reads the RSS feeds from the file and posts to Mastodon new posts.
+[How I spammed my followers?](https://xobb.me/projects/relaydon)

 Running Locally
 ---------------